The SRG/eROSITA All-Sky Survey. Detection of shock-heated gas beyond the halo boundary into the accretion region: Stacked eROSITA surface brightness profile and modeling

 where $\epsilon_\mathrm{2h}\equiv\mathrm{d}L_\mathrm{X,2h}/\mathrm{d}V$, $L_\mathrm{X}(M)$ is the luminosity-mass scaling relation, $M_\mathrm{min}$ and $M_\mathrm{max}$ are the integration limits.
 We used a survey selection function to describe the halo masking.
 Therefore, we rewrote Eq.~\ref{eq:2h-3d} to

-where $\mathcal{D}(M,z)$ is the eRASS1 X-ray selection function \citep{Clerc2024}, $M_\mathrm{max}$ is the mass threshold of masking objects in observations, which is approximately $10^{14.3}M_\sun$ given our $\lambda=20$ richness threshold for source masking and the richness-mass scaling relation from \citet{Ghirardini2024}.
+where $P_\mathrm{det}(M,z)$ is the eRASS1 X-ray selection function \citep{Clerc2024}, $M_\mathrm{max}$ is the mass threshold of masking objects in observations, which is approximately $10^{14.3}M_\sun$ given our $\lambda=20$ richness threshold for source masking and the richness-mass scaling relation from \citet{Ghirardini2024}.
 For the $L_\mathrm{X}-M$ scaling relation, we adopted the one from \citet{Bulbul2019} and applied a factor of 1.4 to convert 0.5--2~keV luminosity to 0.2--2.3~keV luminosity.
 Similar to the one-halo component, we applied Eqs. \ref{eq:projection} and \ref{eq:sb_conversion} to $\epsilon_\mathrm{2h}$ to obtain the projected two-halo term model surface brightness, where we used an integration limit $l_\mathrm{max}=100$~Mpc.
 We created the individual object two-halo model, and then stacked them using Eq.~\ref{eq:weight_average} to obtain a synthesis model $S_\mathrm{X,halo}^\mathrm{2h}(r)$ for fitting.
-To account for the emission from unvirialized filament gas, an additional free normalization parameter $A_\mathrm{2h}$ is also included in the fitting.
+To account for the emission from unvirialized filament gas, an additional free normalization parameter $A_\mathrm{2h}$ was also included in the fitting.
 The final projected two-halo model can be expressed as

-We used a constant profile to account for the background components that are not associated with our stacking objects.
+We used a constant profile to account for background components not associated with our stacking objects.
 The uncorrelated components include the instrumental background, Galactic foreground, and the cosmic X-ray background.